wnanbei/direwolf/README.md

 # Direwolf HTTP Client: Save your time

-Package direwolf is a convient and esay to use http client written in Golang.
+Package direwolf is a convenient and easy to use http client written in Golang.

 If you want find more info, please go here: [Direwolf HTTP Client: Save your time](https://wnanbei.github.io/direwolf/)